ipfs/js-ipfsd-ctl/README.md

     - `go` - spawn go-ipfs daemon
     - `js` - spawn js-ipfs daemon
     - `proc` - spawn in-process js-ipfs instance.
 Needs to be called also with exec.
 Example: `DaemonFactory.create({type: 'proc', exec: require('ipfs') })`.
+  - `IpfsApi` - A custom IPFS API constructor to use instead of the packaged one

 **example:** See [Usage](#usage)